lk-geimfari/mimesis/README.md

 >>> generic.add_providers(SomeProvider, Another)
 ```

 Too lazy to search for data?
-No problem, we found them for you and collected them here: [mimesis-extra-data](https://github.com/mimesis-lab/mimesis-extra-data).
+No problem, we found them for you and collected them [here](https://github.com/mimesis-lab/mimesis-extra-data).

 ## Builtins specific data providers